GIfatahTH/states_rebuilder/README.md

 * `states_rebuilder` allows reactive instances to share their notification or state with the reactive singleton.
 This can be done by:
 1- `notifyAllReactiveInstances` parameter of `setState` method.
 If true, each time a notification is issued by the reactive instance in which `setState` is called, all other reactive instances are notified.
-2- `joinSingletonWith` parameter of `setState` method or `Inject` class.
+2- `joinSingletonWith` parameter of `Inject` class.
 This time, new reactive instances, when issuing a notification, can clone their state to the reactive singleton.
   * If `joinSingletonWith` is set to` JoinSingleton.withNewReactiveInstance`, this means that the reactive singleton will have the state of the new reactive instance issuing the notification.
   * If `joinSingletonWith` is set to `JoinSingleton.withCombinedReactiveInstances`, this means that the singleton will hold a combined state of all the new reactive instances.
   The combined state priority logic is: